Temperate deciduous forest: Human use and impact

 Humans rely on wood from temperate deciduous forests for use in the timber industry as well as paper and charcoal production.
 Logging practices emit high levels of carbon while also causing erosion because fewer tree roots are present to provide soil support.
 During the European colonization of North America, potash made from tree ashes was exported back to Europe as fertilizer.
 At this time in history, clearcutting of the original temperate deciduous forests was also performed to make space for agricultural land use, so many forests now present are second-growth.
 Over 50% of temperate deciduous forests are affected by fragmentation, resulting in small fragments dissected by fields and roads; these islands of green often differ substantially from the original forests and cause challenges for species migration.
 Seminatural temperate deciduous forests with developed trail systems serve as sites for tourism and recreational activities, such as hiking and hunting.
 In addition to fragmentation, human use of land adjacent to temperate deciduous forests is associated with pollution that can stunt the growth rate of trees.
 Invasive species that outcompete native species and alter forest nutrient cycles, such as common buckthorn (Rhamnus cathartica), are also introduced by humans.
 The introduction of exotic diseases, especially, continues to be a threat to forest trees and, hence, the forest.
-Humans have also introduced earthworms in deciduous forests in Norh America, which has had a deep impact on the ecosystem and reduced biodiversity.
+Humans have also introduced earthworms in deciduous forests in North America, which has had a deep impact on the ecosystem and reduced biodiversity.